-Here’s how some insects react to winter weather:
+Here’s a rundown of the ways some insects react to winter weather:

 Yellowjackets, wasps and hornets: Only the newly fertilized queens survive at the end of the season.
 These queens will spend the winter months hibernating in sheltered locations like tree stumps, under debris, or inside attics or wall voids.
 They emerge during the first warm days of spring to look for new nest sites.

-Stink bugs: Adults enter homes in fall for a warm place to spend the winter.
+Stink bugs: Adult stink bugs enter homes in fall for a warm place to spend the winter.
 Once indoors, they go dormant and live off stored energy reserves from their fall consumption of fruit, vegetables and foliage.
-When their food stores run out, or the sun comes through the winter and warms their hiding spot, or the area experiences an unseasonably warm period (think Pittsburgh’s mid-60 degree temperatures in February 2011) they think it’s spring and start moving around inside the home looking for a way outside.
+When their food stores run out, or the sun comes through the winter and warms their hiding spot, or the area experiences an unseasonably warm period (such as Pittsburgh’s mid-60 degree temperatures in February 2011) their bodies think it’s spring and they start moving around inside the home looking for a way outside.

 Asian ladybugs: Adults enter homes through small cracks around windows and doorways and gather in groups to hibernate.

-Flies: Most common spend the winter in either the larval or pupal stage under manure piles, organic matter or in other protected locations.
+Flies: Most common filth and nuisance flies spend the winter in either the larval or pupal stage under manure piles, organic matter or in other protected locations.

 Cluster flies: Adult flies enter houses in large numbers and spend the winter in “clusters” in walls, attics and basements of a home, and also often in the corners of a room or near windows.

-Mosquitoes: The males die at the end of the season, and only the females overwinter, hibernating in hollow logs.
+Mosquitoes: The male mosquitoes die at the end of the season, and only the females overwinter, hibernating in hollow logs.
 Some species spend winter in the larvae or pupa stage and suspend their development until the weather warms.

-Japanese Beetles: After the summer mating season, the grubs burrow deep into the soil in August/September and hibernate until spring when the weather warms up.
+Japanese Beetles: After the summer mating season, Japanese Beetle grubs burrow deep into the soil in August/September and hibernate until spring when the weather warms up.
 They then wake from their winter nap, move toward the surface, and begin feeding on the roots of turf grasses.

-Pantry and Birdseed Moths: Adult moths become lethargic and the development of eggs, larvae and pupae slows down.
+Pantry & Birdseed Moths: Adult moths become lethargic and the development of eggs, larvae and pupae slows down.

-Ants: They eat large amounts of food in the fall to prepare for winter hibernation.
+Ants: Ants typically eat large amounts of food in the fall to prepare for winter hibernation.
 As the temperatures drop, they become sluggish and then spend the cold months in warm places (under soil, tree bark or rocks… or indoors), resuming activity in the spring.

-The bigger determining factor in an insect problem is the onset of spring temperatures.
+Although winter weather plays a role, the bigger determining factor in the severity of an insect problem is the onset of spring temperatures.
 Generally speaking, the earlier the spring weather, the faster insects get established.

 So as most insects settle down for a long winter’s nap, you can enjoy your snowy wonderland free of bugs… for now.